-Charro Beans are so incredibly flavorful and hearty.
+Charro Beans are an incredibly flavorful and hearty side dish.
 I love serving these Mexican beans with my favorite carne asada recipe and some tortillas.
 Although I must admit, a big bowl of these mouthwatering beans served with rice or a piece of cornbread is one of the best comfort foods ever!